Esri/calcite-components-examples/README.md

 ## Visual Studio IntelliSense

 Calcite supports IntelliSense in Visual Studio Code.
-You can quickly add components and their attributes or properties while writing your app.
-There is also accompanying documentation to help you along the way.
+You can quickly add components and their attributes or properties in the Visual Studio Code editor, where accompanying documentation will help you along the way.

 ![Calcite IntelliSense in Visual Studio Code](https://user-images.githubusercontent.com/5023024/213829317-32f534fd-6f37-4c10-aa24-f402056ef939.gif)